Health & safety legislation for holiday let cottages

 Put yourself in the position of a guest who is in an unfamiliar property and disorientated in darkness.
 A fire breaks out in the night, how easily is it to find the exits?
 Some form of emergency lighting, such as those mains charging torches that light automatically if there’s a power failure are a really good idea.

 Well-maintained smoke alarms are a must for any holiday property, but worryingly – there are still properties without them.

 No smoke alarm was present in 12,000 (31%) of dwelling fires in Great Britain and nearly 40% of dwelling fire deaths occurred in properties where no alarm was installed.

 There have also been reports of holidaymakers disconnecting them completely and removing the batteries to use elsewhere!
 Part of your changeover checklist should be testing your smoke alarm after each rental.

-If you like your technology, then devices such as Nest Protect allow you to monitor you home remotely.
+If you like your technology, then smart devices such as Nest Protect allow you to monitor you home remotely.
 Your smart phone will alert you when smoke (or CO) is detected or the batteries are low – even when you are not at home.

 Holiday cottages that feature an open fire/log burner are in high demand, but they come with risks as this lady found out when her chimney caught fire.

 There are approximately 7,000 chimney fires every year in England – which is about 20 a day.
 Many of these could be prevented with routine maintenance.